alphagov/govwifi-terraform/README.md

 ### Deploy terraform to the Tools account

 Run the following commands to initialize terraform for GovWifi-Tools account:

 `gds aws govwifi-tools -- make govwifi-tools run-terraform-init`

 Run the terraform plan:

 `	gds aws govwifi-tools -- make govwifi-tools plan`

 **Note:** You may receive the "Warning: Provider aws.dublin is undefined", this is expected.

 Run the terraform apply:

 `gds aws govwifi-tools -- make govwifi-tools apply`

 **Note:** If you receive an error, try to run the apply command once again.

 ### Running CI/CD pipelines for the first time

+Login to the `GovWifi-Tools` account using the AWS Console:

+`gds-cli aws govwifi-tools -l`

+Run the AWS CodeBuild's Build Projects created for the new environment (e.g. admin-push-image-to-ecr-<ENV>).
+These will add the docker images to the appropriate ECR repositories.

-Follow the instructions captured [here](https://govwifi-dev-docs.cloudapps.digital/applications/deploying.html#core-services), refer to the document linked within the `Core services` section for detailed steps.
+[Follow the deployment instructions](https://govwifi-dev-docs.cloudapps.digital/applications/deploying.html#core-services), refer to the document linked within the `Core services` section for detailed steps.

 ## Updating task definitions